rngadam/uwh/specification.md

 - Keep the dotted guidelines visible even when no team has possession of the puck, using their target positions.
 - Lines guidelines should be parallel to the end walls and position guidelines should be parallel to the sidelines.
 Both position and line guidelines are labeled. labeled appear outside the game area and follow the guidelines they label.
 - left, center, right should be parallel to sidelines (near and far wall). labels are outside the endlines.
-- forward, mid, back guidelines are parallel to the endlines labels are outside the sidelines.
+- forward, mid, back guidelines are parallel to the endlines
+- extend both group of guidelines outside of the pool area so labels are displayed outside the walls.

 ---